Choosing Baby Formula

 With all those choices, how can you figure out what’s best for your child?

 Begin by asking your baby’s pediatrician for recommendations.
-Talk to friends and family about what they use and why.
 You may also have a chance to sample a wide range of baby formulas, as moms are often sent home from the hospital with free baby formula or coupons.

 No matter which baby formula you start with, it helps to know that all formulas made in the United States meet strict FDA guidelines for nutrition, so your infant will probably do just fine on any of them.
 Whichever baby formula you choose, be sure to check its expiration date and don’t buy damaged cans or bottles.

 Sometimes you may need to change the formula your baby drinks.
 Reasons for switching baby formula include food allergies, a baby’s need for more iron, extreme fussiness, or diarrhea.

 These and other symptoms can also be signs of something unrelated to baby’s formula.
 In that case, a change may not help or could make baby’s symptoms worse.
 That’s why you should always talk to your baby’s doctor before changing infant formulas.

 Call your doctor if your baby has any of these symptoms: